ARC UK

-ARC UK is an ecumenical Christian charity that has charitable status number 1111651 and has been active since 2006.
+ARC UK is an ecumenical Christian non-profit organization (formerly under the charitable status number 1111651) and has been active since 2006.
 ARC UK runs projects in which young people from across Europe spend two to four weeks living together during the summer while working as volunteer newcomers and tour guides in a church.

 The French acronym 'ARC' demonstrates the three key aspects of the organization: accueil (welcome), rencontre (encounter) and communauté (community).

 Participants are provided with accommodation and living expenses, in return for providing free tours in their own language to visitors of their host church.
 The tours are designed to draw together the historical, artistic and religious aspects of the church, thereby placing it in its spiritual context.
 ARC also aims to further understanding between young people of different nationalities and Christian traditions.
 Although participants do not need to be deeply religious or regular churchgoers, it is desirable for them to have an active interest in the sources and expressions of religious faith, particularly as displayed in the buildings of the great Christian churches of Europe.

 ARC UK is a branch of the network of ARC organizations which exist in Belgium, France, Germany, Italy, the Netherlands and Spain.
-ARC currently facilitates over twenty projects, including St. Paul's Cathedral in London, the Duomo in Florence, Toledo Cathedral, Christ Church Cathedral in Oxford, Westminster Abbey, Reims Cathedral, the Dom in Erfurt and the Basilica di San Marco in Venice.
+ARC has facilitated many projects over the years, including successful projects in St. Paul's Cathedral in London, the Duomo in Florence, Toledo Cathedral, Christ Church Cathedral in Oxford, Westminster Abbey, Reims Cathedral, the Dom in Erfurt and the Basilica di San Marco in Venice.
 A number of participants are also sent each year to guide on projects run by the ARC sister organisation CASA in France, which, among others, manages projects in Notre Dame Cathedral.

 ARC projects can take place in: